pimchanyachitsanga/bikesharing/README.md

 ## Results

-Interactive versions of all of the following graphics can be found at [this link](https://public.tableau.com/profile/pimchanya.chitsanga#!/vizhome/NYCCityBikeAnalysisChallenge/CheckoutTimeAnalysis).  ------ CHANGE LINK IN ()
+Interactive versions of all of the following graphics can be found at [this link](https://public.tableau.com/profile/pimchanya.chitsanga#!/vizhome/NYCCityBikeAnalysisChallenge/CheckoutTimeAnalysis).

 ### Customer Type Analysis